-JST 2021 There are two pocket parks, Pannerong Reserve and Percival Park, within the centre and two others, Tingira Reserve and Caledonian Road, on its periphery.
-All of these parks, with the exception of Pannerong Reserve, enjoy harbour frontage, but are underutilised due to their poor amenity and visibility from the centre.
-Opportunities exist for the improvement of existing pocket parks and creation of new squares, to provide accessible outdoor spaces in the centre where people can rest while shopping or to eat lunch.

-There are numerous leisure facilities in the vicinity; however no community buildings exist in the centre.
+There are two pocket parks, Pannerong Reserve and Percival Park, within the centre and two others, Tingira Reserve and Caledonian Road, on its periphery.
+All of these parks, with the There are numerous leisure facilities in the vicinity; however no community buildings exist in the centre.

-D6.2.5 Access and circulation
+D6.2.5 Access and circulary

 There is a strong pedestrian ambience in the centre due to the relatively continuous street activity, compact layout and low to medium building scale.
 Improved footpaths and crossings would increase pedestrian amenity, and reduce the potential for pedestrian/traffic conflict which exists in some areas.
-Better pedestrian access to the harbour for shore would benefit the centre.
+Better pedestrian access to the harbour for as ore would benefit the centre.

-Pepealed by WIDCR 2015 Armendine The Parking Strategy contained within the Public Domain Improvements Plan should be used as a
+Pepealed by MDCR Amendment Repealed by MDCR Amen The Parking Strategy contained within the Public Domain Improvements Plan should be used as a